onehouwong/Firmware-Analysis-Papers/README.md

 # Firmware-Analysis-Papers

-This repository collects recent papers related to firmware analysis (e.g., IoT and embedded devices, desktop binaries).
+This repository collects recent papers related to firmware analysis (e.g., IoT and embedded devices, desktop binaries) published in academic security conferences (NDSS, CCS, USENIX Security, IEEE S&P, etc.).
 The list of papers is organized in chronological order.

 2021
 ------